LoicGrobol/wikiparse/README.md

 ===============

 1. Clone this repo and cd in it
-2. Prepare your environment (at least Python 3.8 please, preferably using a virtual env, and Rust)
+2. Prepare your environment (you'll need Python (at least 3.8), preferably using a virtual env, and Rust)

   ```console
   cargo install wparse